 We bet there's a good chance you've heard of age-related macular degeneration (AMD), a condition that can lead to vision loss.
 But did you know that there's more than one type...and that the more advanced form is actually more treatable?

-We got to the bottom of these and other AMD questions with Peter E. Weseley, M.D., a clinical associate professor at NYU Langone Health who specializes in retinal ophthalmology in New York City.
+We got to the bottom of these and other AMD questions with Peter E. Weseley, M.D., a clinical associate professor at NYU Langone Health who is a retina specialist in New York City.
 Dr. Weseley works with people who have AMD every day.
 Here’s what he told us.

 What makes dry AMD different from wet AMD?
 Is one worse than the other in terms of vision loss?